HotCakeX/Harden-Windows-Security/Wiki posts/PowerShell/How To Use Reflection And To Protect against using internal & private C# methods in PowerShell.md

 Reflection in [.NET](https://dotnet.microsoft.com/en-us/download) is a powerful feature that allows a program to inspect and interact with its own metadata, types, and assemblies at runtime.
 This capability is part of the [System.Reflection namespace](https://learn.microsoft.com/en-us/dotnet/api/system.reflection) and is integral to many advanced programming tasks, such as dynamic type loading, runtime method invocation, and metadata inspection.

+> [!IMPORTANT]\
+> This is a research article demoing only one of many ways to use reflection and to prevent it.
+It isn't designed to be used in production code nor does it 100% protect against reflection usage.

 ## What Reflection Is

 * Runtime Type Inspection: Reflection allows you to examine the types defined in an assembly at runtime.
 This includes finding out which classes, interfaces, methods, properties, and fields are available, and retrieving metadata about them.